-2.5 Contracted Workers
+3.5 Contracted Workers

-Based on the requirement in every component the PIUs will employ contractors who will hire contracted workers based on their level of skills and project needs.
+Based on the requirement in every component the PIUs will employ contractors who will hire contracted workers for construction of the National Mariculture Resource Centre (NMRC) in Kunduchi and other project needs.
 If agreed with the PIUs, subcontracts of the work could be given.
 Sub-contractors recruited may supply laborers as per the agreed terms and conditions.
-The relevant national laws and World Bank policies, the labor contractor will be required to ensure that the World Bank's interim note on "COVID-19 Considerations in Construction/Civil Works Projects" and the Technical Note on "Public Consultations and Stakeholder Engagement in WB-supported operations when there are constraints on conducting public meetings" are followed in recruiting laborer during the work.

-2.6 Migrant Workers
+Migrant Workers